 by Terry Heick

-The iPhone launched ten years ago, in 2007.
+The iPhone launched over ten years ago, in 2007.

 That means your average student has never known a world without Google, and many don’t remember life without handheld screens and YouTube and Facebook and instagram.
 Some students even have parents who “Googled” when they were younger, which makes them second-generation Googlers.